 Gentle Tooth Extractions

 Sometimes your child’s tooth may be too badly decayed to save.
-In this case, Dr. Johnson will perform a gentle tooth extraction.
+In this case, Dr. Warcup will perform a gentle tooth extraction.
 An extraction may also be recommended if the tooth is severely broken due to an oral accident or if a tooth is growing in and crowding other healthy teeth.

 Pulpotomy (AKA “Baby Root Canal”)